Parks Canada Fort St. Joseph National Historic Site

 Description

-Now, over 200 years later, immerse yourself in history and culture.
-Explore the ruins of Fort St. Joseph National Historic Site and feel the rich history that lingers – a history that saw a powerful alliance between the British, fur trade companies, and the First Nations People of the western Great Lakes region.
+Situated on the north shore of Lake Huron, Fort St. Joseph was once a remote but thriving community and the base for the first British military maneuver against the United States in the War of 1812.
+Now, over 200 years later, step back in time and immerse yourself in the rich history and culture of this remarkable site.
+Fort St. Joseph is open for the season.
+Come and explore the ruins of Fort St. Joseph National Historic Site and discover the powerful alliance between the British, fur trade companies, and the First Nations People of the western Great Lakes region.

 Activities and Experiences